 16 June - THE CHINESE ENIGMA: CHINA THROUGH EUROPEAN EYES 1700-1900

 Speaker: Professor Yixu Lu, Head of School, School of Languages and Cultures

 Images of China tantalised the European imagination throughout the eighteenth and nineteenth centuries, and still do today.
 But the Enlightenment produced an image of China as decadent and stagnant, and this dominated European visions of China throughout the 19th century.
 This lecture takes a critical survey of the making and breaking of these images and consider the enigma that China remains today.

 4 August - FOR A POLITICAL ECONOMY OF SPACE AND PLACE

 Speaker: Professor Adam Morton, Dept of Political Economy

 Under capitalism, how does the state organise space in our everyday lives through the streets we walk, the monuments we visit, and the places where we meet?

-Retiring from the city to the country is a popular dream.
-But what are the lives of these retirees like, and what do we need to know to improve them?
+Retiring from the city to the country is a popular Australia dream.
+But what are these retirees’ lives like, and what should we know to help improve them?